 Criteria / Requirement Questions to ask Risks to divers/snorkellers from marine life are minimised as far as is reasonably practicable.
 How are risks to divers/snorkellers from marine life minimised as far as is reasonably practicable?
-What to look for Divers/snorkellers advised of the relative risks of coming into contact with likely marine life on the dive trip.
+Divers/snorkellers advised of the relative risks of coming into contact with likely marine life on the dive trip.
 Divers/snorkellers advised of what to do in the case of an adverse event with marine life.
 Appropriate first aid procedures and provisions are in place.
 Information QLD Code of Practice: p.
-25
+20